alex-dukhno/isomorphicdb/docs/RFCs/text/2021-04-24-Executing-Multiple-Queries-In-Single-Transaction.md

 # Alternatives

-One of an alternative could be that `Session` and `QueryEngine` communicates not directly by `Session` invocation of `QueryEngine` functions but using a task queue.
+One of an alternative could be that `Session` and `QueryEngine` communicates not directly by invocation of `Session` and `QueryEngine` functions but using a task queues.
 However, it requires more detailed design and also influence on changes of current thread model - which is simple thread per connection model.
 More advanced Thread Model should be researched and designed in a separate RFC.